Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

+We are now ready to introduce and analyze a simple deterministic protocol for solving FR in a purely asynchronous byzantine system with $n \geq 2f+1$ processes.
+Informally, it works as follows: Every process $p$ maintains an initially empty collection $H_p$ of message chains, each of which attests to a $\START$ event.
+For example, $p_1(p_4(\START))$ at process $p$ attests that a $\START$ event has occurred at $p_4$, which has been communicated to $p_1$ and finally to $p$.
+This communication is implemented by letting every $p$ broadcast its $H_p$ as soon as it is non-empty.
+Upon receiving $H_q$ from process $q$, process $p$ updates its own $H_p$ by adding all message chains in $H_q$, properly extended by appending $q$, that do not already contain $p$.
+Once $p$ either witnesses a $\START$ event itself or finds $f+1$ disjoint chains in $H_p$, it executes $\FIRE$ and broadcasts the singleton set $H_p=\{\START\}$ forever after.

+\cref{alg:FR} provides the pseudo-code of this algorithm, for process $p$: \textbf{receive()} delivers a message received from some process, if there is any; $witness(\START)$ tells whether $p$ locally witnessed the external event $\START$, \textbf{broadcast($H$)} sends a message containing $H$ to all other processes, and $disjoint_{f+1}(H)$ tells whether $H$ contains $f+1$ disjoint message chains.

+We will now prove that \cref{alg:FR} is correct for every run governed by a communication abstraction $ST \cdot G$ as defined in \cref{lem:alg1corr}.

-\begin{lemma} \cref{alg:FR} satisfies Correctness for any run $r$ with a communication abstraction $ST \cdot G$, where $ST$ is the START event graph, $S$ is the participating set of $ST$, and $S$ is a $2f+1$ strong root of $G$. \end{lemma}
+\begin{lemma}[FR Correctness] \cref{alg:FR} satisfies Correctness (C) for every run $r$ governed by a communication abstraction $ST \cdot G$, where $ST$ is a $\START$ event graph with participating set $S_{ST}$ of processes in $ST$ such that either (i) $\vert S_{ST} \vert < 2f+1$ and $G$ is arbitrary or (ii) there is a subset $S \subseteq S_{ST}$ that is a $2f+1$ strong root of $G$. \end{lemma}

-\begin{proof} If the START event is witnessed by less than $2f+1$ processes, then Correctness holds by vacuity.
-Therefore, we may assume that a set $S$ of $2f+1$ processes witnessed a START event.
-Notice that all correct processes from $S$ will enter either enter line 2 or line 11, and therefore fire by executing either line 4 or line 13 respectively.
+\begin{proof} As for case (i), if the $\START$ event is witnessed by less than $2f+1$ processes, (C) holds vacuously.
+In case (ii), we know that all the $2f+1$ processes in $S$ witness $\START$.
+Note that all correct processes from $S$, as well as all other processes in $S_{ST}$, are hence guaranteed to execute $\FIRE$ in Line~\ref{line:fire} by our code.
 Consider a correct process $v$ such that $v\notin S$.
-By assumption, there are $2f+1$ disjoint paths from $S$ to $v$ in $G$.
-Since the paths are disjoint and there are at most $f$ faulty processes, then there are at least $f+1$ paths in $G$ containing only correct processes.
-We consider $f+1$ such paths, namely $P_1, \ldots, P_{f+1}$.
+By \cref{def:strroot}, there are $2f+1$ prefix-disjoint paths from $S$ to $v$ in $G$.
+Since all paths are prefix-disjoint and there are at most $f$ faulty processes, there are (at least) $f+1$ such paths $P_1, \ldots, P_{f+1}$ in $G$ containing only correct processes.

-Consider a process $w \in P_i$.
-If $w$ enters line 2 or line 11 before their scheduled relay opportunity $t_w$ in $P_i$, then they will use their edges at time $t_w$ to broadcast START according to lines 6 and 15.
-Otherwise, from the hypothesis that $ST \cdot G$ is a communication abstraction, they will relay a START from a previous process in $P_i$.
-Therefore $v$ will receive a relayed $START$ message chain suffix from each path $P_i$.
-Since the paths $P_i$ are disjoint and formed only by correct processes, then $v$ will receive at least $f+1$ disjoint message chains attesting to START.
-Therefore, $v$ will enter line 11 and inevitably fire by executing line 13. \end{proof}